sib-utrecht/sib-voting/README.md

 After struggling with this system for years, the secretary of the board 2024-2025 (and author of this text, Vincent Kuhlmann), decided to make a new system.
-It got built on top of modern technology, like Convex, Vite, Tailwind, and of course TypeScript.
+It got built on top of modern technology, like Convex, Vite, Tailwind, TypeScript and React.
 This way, in just 3 days of work, with great help from Generative AI, the new website was built.
 Several days later, it was first used in production, at the Year GMA of 25 August 2025.